 Bulimia nervosa does not rely on restriction as much as it relies on purging.
 Someone with bulimia will not necessarily binge.
 When they do, they turn to purging to relieve themselves.
 Through dehydrating diuretics, or exhausting vomiting, people with bulimia can turn to extreme exercise and putting stress on the heart.
 “Tachycardia” is a condition where fluid loss makes the heart beat faster, causing someone to faint or have heart problems.
 For people whose bulimia includes purging and extreme exercise, they are in a constant state of dehydration, lacking in electrolytes which can cause arrhythmia.
 Arrhythmia can cause cardiac arrest.

 People with poor eating habits are aware of the damage they can cause their hearts.
 Cholesterol problems, clogged arteries, heart stress, blood pressure, and more can result from a poor diet like binge eating disorder.
 Constant changes in metabolism can make the way the heart functions change, causing a heart attack.

 Eating Disorders Not Otherwise Specified can also have an effect on the heart.
 Any extreme changes in dieting, exercise, and food consumption will affect the strength and integrity of the heart.

 Staying Heart Healthy

 Avalon Malibu provides primary residential treatment for eating disorder recovery.
-Our private chefs help create heart healthy meals according to each client’s needs, determined by their wor with dieticians and nutritionits.
+Our private chefs help create heart-healthy meals according to each client’s needs, determined by their work with dieticians and nutritionists.
 For a confidential assessment and more information on our programs, call 1 888-958-7511.